-Are you looking for new ways to make your favourite breads healthier and more flavourful?
+Are you looking for new ways to make your favourite bread healthier and more flavourful?
 Then let’s talk about millet flour!
-Never heard of millet before?
+Have you never heard of millet before?
 After reading this you will know everything you need to know about millet flour!

 Millet flour is a versatile baking ingredient with a sweet and nutty flavour.
 It’s made from ground millet seeds and has a light texture which is appealing to many bakers.
 It’s also rich in fibre and antioxidants, as well as a gluten-free flour choice.

 Hey there!
 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission at no extra cost to you.
 I greatly appreciate your support and I hope you enjoy the article!

 Millet is a mild-flavoured grain that is often toasted before cooking.
 It has the subtle flavour of corn, but is slightly sweeter and holds nutty flavours when cooked.
 Similar to rice, it doesn’t have much taste on its own.
 But if you want some extra flair with your food, millet is an excellent addition.